 I found this 3CX3000F7 RF Deck from a 13.56 mHz Eratron Model 80030 Plasma Generator.
-I was originally planning an easy conversion to 20 meters, but abandoned the idea since I am a night guy and 40 is a much better band at night.
+I was originally planning an easy conversion to 20 meters, but abandoned the idea since I am a night guy and 40 is an excellent band at night.
+I operated for years on 40 with this amp and it worked flawlessly.
+In 2015 I converted another amp from an 80 meter monobander to a tribander 160/80/40.
+The triband amp worked so well that this 40 meter amp sat on the side gathering dust.

 Front view